-The initiative to deregulate electricity in the U.S. added still another mission to DLA Energy's responsibilities.
-As states deregulated, DLA Energy pursued and awarded contracts for electricity services to DoD and federal civilian agency installations in the same manner as procurements for natural gas.
+The initiative to deregulate electricity in the U.S. added another mission to DLA Energy's responsibilities.
+As states deregulated, DLA Energy pursued and awarded contracts for electricity services to DoD and federal civilian agency installations.

 With the issuance of Defense Reform Initiative #49 in December 1998 directing the military services to privatize their utility systems, DLA Energy took the lead in providing contracting expertise to the military services in support of the aggressive goals laid out in the DRI.
 DLA Energy has developed a core competency in utilities privatization and has become the single procurement organization for Army and Air Force utility services contracting.